fknop/vscode-npm/README.md

 ## Contribute

-Report a bug or a suggestion by posting an issue on the git repository.
+Report a bug or a suggestion by posting an issue on the git repository (https://github.com/fknop/vscode-npm).